General account questions

 You will do this multiple times if you would like to add multiple payment slots.
 When you are done, you can complete Step 5: Settings and you are ready to take your new sign up live.
 It may not rank up there with mental telepathy between you and your computer, but it's pretty simple.
 Long live space travel!

 So you want a fancy schmancy system that makes your life ultra simple, huh?
 Done.
 If a user decides they need to cancel or delete an item they have signed up for, they will need to contact the sign up administrator.
 The sign up administrator will then need to perform two steps to refund and remove the sign up.
 First the administrator will need to login to their Paypal account and refund the money through Paypal.
 Our system will be notified and automatically refund any SignUpGenius fees back to the administrator for that item.
 Next, the administrator will need to login to SignUpGenius and delete the user from the sign up using the "Add/Edit/Delete" button in the Administrator's Toolbar.

 You think that's helpful...in our next version, we hope to develop a way for your sign up to pour your coffee and put cream and sugar in it, too.
 Of course, then you would probably want a latte option, wouldn't you?
 Sigh.
 We'll keep working on it.

 You can easily move paid users to a new slot if there is a cancellation or change in your schedule.
 To access this powerful functionality, login and view your sign up and click on the "Add/Edit/Delete people" button in the Admin's toolbar at the top of your sign up.
 You will notice a column titled "Move" with a box to the right of each sign up.
+After you check "Move" you will need to scroll to the bottom of the page and click "Move Selected."
 This function will allow you to move one user or many users to a new spot on your sign up quickly.